 Virgin Media sues Eir over alleged failure to pay €2.5m fee

-Virgin claims in its action against Eircom Ltd, trading as Eir, that the parties entered into a agreement in 2019 for the distribution of its sports broadcasts by Eir.
+Virgin claims in its action against Eircom Ltd, trading as Eir, that the parties entered into an agreement in 2019 for the distribution of its sports broadcasts by Eir.

 Payment

 Virgin claims that the defendant paid it €1 million plus VAT in December 2019.
-It claims that the next payment of €2.5 million plus VAT, under what Virgin says is a licence fee agreement, was due to be paid on July 1st 2020.
+It claims the next payment of €2.5 million plus VAT, under what Virgin says is a licence fee agreement, was due to be paid on July 1st, 2020.

 In mid-August, Virgin suspended its sport media channels from the defendant’s service due to the alleged non-payment of the fee.
 Shortly afterwards Eir removed its Eir Sports 1 from Virgin’s platforms.